ietf-gitwg/using-github/draft-ietf-git-using-github.md

 of changes from a fork (or any branch) into their copy.

 Editors SHOULD make pull requests for all substantial changes rather than committing directly to the "master" branch of the repository.
+Pull requests that address substantive issues SHOULD mention the issue they address in the opening comment.

 Pull requests have many of the same properties as issues, including the ability to host discussion and bear labels.
 Critically, using pull requests creates a